yavuztor/SmartState/README.md

 // ...
 ```

+Trigger method takes four arguments:
+* First argument is the object that will be used to execute the entry/exit actions and guard conditions.
+In this example, if the current state is `SampleStates.Draft`, the condition defined with `.When<SampleStateful>(z => z.ShouldAllowTransition)` will be evaluated using this argument.
+If the transition happens, it will also be used to execute the exit action registered with `.WithExitAction<SampleStateful>(z => z.ExitActionCalled = true)`

+* Second argument is the status object that will be updated by the state machine.

+* Third argument is the trigger.
+In this case, it is the `SampleTriggers.Submit` enumeration.

-The last argument is the action to perform before updating the status.
+* The last argument is the action to perform before updating the status.
 If the transition is not carried out, the action is not performed.
+This allows implementing GoF state pattern by using a single class.
+Since the logic for the submit action is wrapped, it will not get executed until state machine will perform a transition.